LumKitty/LIVnyan/README.md

   * [Advanced Mask](https://obsproject.com/forum/resources/advanced-masks.1856/) plugin
 * LIV VR
   * Configured and working in Mixed Reality Avatar mode
-  * (Optional) A VRM file with the same rigging as your VSFAvater
+  * (Optional) A VRM file with the same rigging as your VSFAvatar

 ## Installation
 * Enable plugins in VNyan settings, if not already enabled